-You could either choose your own solicitor or use the one below.
-If using your own solicitor you will need to mail your documents to the FCO once they have been notarised.
+If using your own solicitor you will need to mail your documents to the FCO once they have been certified.
 The FCO will send the documents back to you.
-If using your own solicitor please check costs.
-A notary public will charge a lot more than a solicitor.
+If using your own solicitor please check costs and allow plenty of time for all of the work to be done.

 Mrs Abigail Howson Solicitor – Certifications

 Heald Solicitors LLP

 4 Bramley Road

 Milton Keynes MK1 1PT

 A Police Certificate is issued by the Superintendent in the District where the relevant applicant resides, or formerly resided, in the Republic of Ireland.

 The certificate is issued free of charge and is issued for the following purposes:-

 Applicants for Police Certificates for these purposes should make application in writing to the Superintendent in charge of the district wherein they reside, or formerly resided, in the Republic of Ireland.
 Please go to our Station Directory to find out who your District Superintendent is.

 Obtaining personal data held on Garda Computers